Samirah-M/social-blog/server/to-do-olist.md

 make frontend access to backend look good
-X    and make it output to a repeatable block standard add inputs for adding and updating after auth
+X    and make it output to a repeatable block standard X add inputs for adding and updating after auth
-    only allow updating and deleting your own posts your posts page
+    only allow updating and deleting your own posts
+X    your posts page
+add error messages for, like, everything
+    will require error testing and will probably reveal more bugs

 ## Backend

-add users and normalise database as needed add authentification of users
+X add users and normalise database as needed
+X add authentification of users
-    requires auth tokens, db relations
+X    requires auth tokens, db relations
-    signup, login pages
+X    signup, login pages